Al-Ettifaq Club

-Al-Ettifaq Club (نادي الاتفاق), commonly known as Al-Ettifaq or simply Ettifaq, is a professional football club in Dammam, Saudi Arabia, which competes in the Saudi Pro League.
+Al-Ettifaq Club (نادي الاتفاق) is a professional football club in Dammam, Saudi Arabia, which competes in the Saudi Pro League.

 The club was established by the merger of three Dammam-based clubs in 1945.
 Al-Ettifaq were the first Saudi team to win an international title – the 1984 Arab Club Champions Cup.
 They were also the first to win the Saudi Premier League without any defeats, and the first Saudi team to win the GCC Champions League.
 Al-Ettifaq have a total of 13 titles to their name.
 The club also has its own futsal section.

 History

 Humble beginning (1941–1953)

 Before the establishment of Al-Ettifaq as a professional sports club that also managed football, there were three clubs in the city of Dammam that were founded in 1941.
 Al-Taawoun (different from Al-Taawoun from Buraydah city), Al-Sha'ab and Al-Shabab.
-These clubs began practising their own sporting activities and gathering the people across the region; however, these clubs are hardly gaining any revenue for the sport activity to continue.
+These clubs practiced their own sporting activities and gathered people across the region; however, these clubs gained little revenue for the sport activity to continue.

-4 years later in 1945, the presidents of the club and its staff met in Faris Al-Hamid's house, the ministry of sport at the time.
-They discussed the solution for their problem, the result of this meeting was to merge all three clubs in Dammam into one single unified club.
+4 years later, in 1945, the presidents of the club and its staff met in Faris Al-Hamid's house, the ministry of sport at the time.
+There, they discussed a solution for their problems, and resulted in the merge all three clubs in Dammam into one single unified club.
 The ministry would fund the newly merged club and get its share of ownership.
-Al-Hamid also suggested at the time to name the new club as "Al-Ettifaq" (الاتفاق al-ittifāq), which meant "the agreement" in Arabic.
+Al-Hamid also suggested to name the new club as "Al-Ettifaq" (الاتفاق al-ittifāq), which meant "the agreement" in Arabic.